A Robin-Neumann Scheme with Quasi-Newton Acceleration for Partitioned Fluid-Structure Interaction: Partitioned Fluid-Structure Interaction

 To simplify notation, the subscripts $s$ and $f$ of the interface deformation $\vekt{d}$ and the fluid tractions $\vekt{h}$, respectively, are dropped henceforth.
 In every coupling iteration $k$, the following steps are repeated until convergence is reached:

-\begin{enumerate} \item The fluid solver determines the tractions $\vekt{h}^k = \fluidSolver(\vekt{d}^k)$ based on the current deformation $\vekt{d}^k$. \item The tractions $\vekt{h}^k$ are passed to the structural solver, \item which computes the resulting interface deformation $\vekt{\tilde{d}}^k=\structSolver(\vekt{h}^{k})$. \item The deformation $\vektil{d}^k$ is sent to the flow solver and will be its input in the next iteration\footnote{ The distinction between the output $\vektil{d}^k$ of the structural solver and the deformation field $\vekt{d}^{k+1}$ used as boundary condition in the flow problem is a preparation for the update step introduced in Section \ref{Subsec:UpdateTechniques}.} i.e., $\vekt{d}^{k+1}=\vektil{d}^k$. \end{enumerate} The time step is considered converged if and only if the following two criteria are fulfilled: \begin{enumerate}[(I)] \item Interpreting the coupling loop as a fixed-point iteration \cite{degroote2010performance,kuttler2008fixed}, both subproblem solutions have to stay virtually unchanged within one coupling iteration, i.e., their relative changes have to be lower than some bound $\varepsilon_{Coupling}$. \item For accurate results, the residuals of the two nonlinear subproblems have to satisfy their own convergence criterion $\varepsilon_{Problem}$ before going on to the next time step. \end{enumerate}
+\begin{enumerate} \item The fluid solver determines the tractions $\vekt{h}^k = \fluidSolver(\vekt{d}^k)$ based on the current deformation $\vekt{d}^k$. \item The tractions $\vekt{h}^k$ are passed to the structural solver, which \item computes the resulting interface deformation $\vekt{\tilde{d}}^k=\structSolver(\vekt{h}^{k})$. \item The deformation $\vektil{d}^k$ is sent to the flow solver and will be its input in the next iteration\footnote{ The distinction between the output $\vektil{d}^k$ of the structural solver and the deformation field $\vekt{d}^{k+1}$ used as boundary condition in the flow problem is a preparation for the update step introduced in Section \ref{Subsec:UpdateTechniques}.} i.e., $\vekt{d}^{k+1}=\vektil{d}^k$. \end{enumerate} The time step is considered converged if the following two criteria are fulfilled: \begin{enumerate}[(I)] \item Interpreting the coupling loop as a fixed-point iteration \cite{degroote2010performance,kuttler2008fixed}, both subproblem solutions (and the interface data) have to stay virtually unchanged within one coupling iteration, i.e., their relative changes have to be lower than some bound $\varepsilon_{Coupling}$. \item For accurate results, the residuals of the two nonlinear subproblems have to satisfy their own convergence criterion $\varepsilon_{Problem}$ before going on to the next time step. \end{enumerate}

-Note that iterating both solvers to convergence in every call inherently fulfills the second condition, but typically causes a significant overhead in computation time.
-Therefore, this work uses the \textit{N1-CC} strategy proposed in Spenke et al. \cite{spenke2021performance}, that is running only one Newton iteration per solver call, unless convergence criterion (I) is already met.
+In the simulations of Section \ref{Sec:Results}, both solvers are iterated to convergence in every call to make sure the comparison of coupling iterations per time step is not compromised by the solvers' internal Newton loops.
+This strategy inherently fulfills condition (II), but typically causes a significant overhead in computation time, which is why Spenke et al. \cite{spenke2021performance} propose to run just one Newton iteration per solver call, unless convergence criterion (I) is already met.